zhaoyuzhi/ChildPredictor/README.md

 ### File Structure

-Some files are not included in the current implementation due to privacy issue.
-After acceptace we will consider to release the pre-trained model for users.
+Some files are not included in the current implementation since they are too large.
 The network architectures can be found in the ``code`` folder.

 ```
 code